 by Alex Robles

+Next let’s talk about some of the different types of seed you’re going to find out there.
 The first thing you notice when go on to a cannabis seed companies website or take a look at their glossy magazine ad is the different variety of seeds for sale.
-When your new to the scene it can be confusing.
 Here are a few basic things we all need to know before we buy our seeds.

 Auto-flower seeds are hybrids with Ruderalis genes.
 That means these strains will produce plants that have a shortened veg and flowering cycle.
 These strains will also mature according to calendar days and not according to photo-period (light cycle).
 So these plants will complete their life cycle in 8 to 10 weeks, from seedling to harvest.
 See Plant Strains for more information.